Important

 text: Website Slogan!

-1. And change the structure of a product display page.
-Remove Related products, move block with title and SKU to another place and add a css class to the SKU attribute.
-To apply layout updates to a single page, we need to place them in a folder with the route name inside a theme.
+1. Change the structure of a product display page.
+Remove Related products, move the block with title and SKU to another place, and add a CSS class to the SKU attribute.
+To apply layout updates to a single page, you need to place them in a folder with the route name inside a theme.
 For a product display page, the route name is oro_product_frontend_product_view:

 layout: